It’s safe to say that finding a fulfilling career path can be challenging.

 “I loved it, but I also had no idea what I was really doing.
 A lot of Google, a lot of messing up, and a lot of stumbling, and I realized this was really something I did want to focus on,” he says.
 “I asked around, did some research, and ultimately landed on Fullstack Academy because I thought it would give me the best education and prepare me for a career in software engineering.”

-From there, he enrolled in Fullstack’s Part-Time Flex Immersive program, finding value in keeping his job and applying the skills he learned in the classroom to his day-to-day work.
+Wanting to learn how to become a software developer, he enrolled in Fullstack’s Part-Time Flex Immersive program, finding value in keeping his job and applying the skills he learned in the classroom to his day-to-day work.

 “Had I tried to pivot without Fullstack, I don’t know how long I would’ve stayed hired at that company,” he says.